-The hard copy coding manual may have tabular section dividers (A through Z) that are affixed
+The hard copy coding manual may have tabular section dividers (A through Z) that are affixed.

-Post-It notes, loose papers or any other papers attached by any means are NOT allowed
+Post-It notes, loose papers or any other papers attached by any means are NOT allowed.

-Annotations written on the watermarked guidelines and the coding manual pages including the 'notes' pages at the back of the manual are allowed BUT must be free of any notes containing coding rules and guidelines from other reference materials (for example, Coding Clinic, Home Health ICD-10-CM Coding Answers and similar materials)
+Annotations written on the watermarked guidelines and the coding manual pages including the 'notes' pages at the back of the manual are allowed BUT must be free of any notes containing coding rules and guidelines from other reference materials (for example, Coding Clinic, Home Health ICD-10-CM Coding Answers and similar materials).

-The testing center staff (proctor) reserves the right to deny watermarked guidelines and code books that contain excessive writing and information that may give the candidate an unfair advantage.
+All watermarked guidelines and coding manuals will be inspected prior to testing.
+The proctor reserves the right to deny watermarked guidelines and code books that contain excessive writing and information that may give the candidate an unfair advantage.

-You may not share reference books with other test takers
+You may not share reference books with other test takers.

-Extra copies of the coding manual will not be provided
+Extra copies of the coding manual will not be provided.